 A tree’s root collar is the area where the roots join the main stem or trunk.
 This area is where the trunk flares out and enters the soil then transitions into the major roots.

 Often root collars are buried during landscaping projects or when they are planted they may settle in the planting hole or be set too deeply.
-Excessive mulch layers often lead to death of the root collar.
-Mulch layers should not exceed four inches in thickness and should never be placed against the root collar.
+Excessive mulch layers often lead to decline of the root collar.
+Mulch layers should not exceed four inches in thickness and should never be placed against the root.

 First, as much soil and mulch must be removed from the root collar as possible.
 Root collar excavations can be performed by using small digging tools or a compressed air device such as the Air Spade.
 Whichever method is used great care should be used next to the tree to avoid more injury.